Any eye mask is going to do great things for your sleep.

 How Light Affects Sleep

 If you go to bed after being stimulated by the light for too long it’s difficult to fall asleep.
 Everyone’s done it where they stare intently at the computer for hours and then try and get into bed and turn the light off only to be left with eyelids like magnets that just won’t go together.

 This is because of how light affects our circadian rhythms and melatonin production.
 Melatonin is the hormone that travels around the body and tells it it’s tired and time to go to sleep.
 This alongside our body temperature dropping is what allows us to fall asleep easily.
 The part of the brain that tells the melatonin to get to work is triggered by darkness, so the more light coming in your eyes the less melatonin is produced and so it becomes increasingly difficult to fall asleep.

 So even if your eyes are shut but they can sense the light outside they start telling your body to shut down the melatonin, it’s time to wake up.
 Enter the eye mask.
 Get yourself a blackout eye mask and this is no longer a problem.
 The light is gone, your brain knows what to do, and you can fall asleep.

 Is it Harder to Wake up Because of an Eye Mask?

 Unfortunately it is, light tells the body to stop producing melatonin so you can wake up.
 It does this gradually as it gets lighter outside so you can wake up properly.
 With an eye mask that’s completely blacked out, this obviously doesn’t happen.

-But, it’s a damn side easier to wake up after having gotten a good sleep with an eye mask than it is to have tossed and turned and only managed to squeeze a couple of hours out.
+But, it’s easier to wake up after having gotten a good sleep with an eye mask than it is to have tossed and turned and only managed to squeeze a couple of hours out.
 The key is to allow yourself some extra time in the morning, take your mask off when the alarm sounds and then lie for a little while embracing the light and waking up.

 What To Look For in an Eye Mask